Advertisement

 📖 Jargon Box: What is RAID?

 RAID stands for Redundant Array of Independent Disks.
-In simple terms: it's a way to use multiple drives together for safety.
-RAID 1 (the most common for families) means your data is copied to two drives at once — so if one fails, you don't lose anything.
+RAID 1, the most common choice for families, mirrors your data to two drives at the same time — if one drive fails, your files are still safe on the other.

 Seagate IronWolf 8 TB — Large Capacity

-4K video, future growth.
-CMR technology, 256MB Cache for faster performance.
+Built for 4K video and future growth.
+CMR technology and large cache for faster NAS performance.

 🛒 Shop IronWolf 8TB